 Following my eucalyptus obsession naturally led me to its essential oil: The version from Vitruvi is organic, sourced in the French Alps, and a true essential oil, meaning it contains both the aromatic essence and therapeutic properties of the plant it’s derived from—as opposed to a simpler botanical oil like avocado, whose main benefit is hydration.
 Vitruvi extracts their essential oils only through steam distillation and cold pressing, not less expensive, highly adulterating chemical-extraction methods that some conventional oil brands practice.

 I take deep, frequent whiffs from the tiny bottle—the scent is at once soothing and stimulating.

 Vitruvi Eucalyptus Essential Oil

 One night as I’m lounging on the couch, I glimpse a sliver of my lizard-skin leg and realize the only thing that makes my parched skin truly soft is coconut oil.
 The organic one from RMS Beauty is supremely rich—it’s extracted using a proprietary technique that preserves a high percentage of caprylic and lauric acids, which are ruined in the refining process that even most organic, cold-pressed coconut oils undergo.
-Overflowing with fatty acids—which help maintain the skin’s barrier—and antioxidants, the oil is stupendously hydrating, mild enough for most skin types, and has skin-soothing and antibacterial properties.
+Overflowing with fatty acids and antioxidant activity, the oil is stupendously hydrating and mild enough for most skin types.
 What if I mixed the eucalyptus into that?